ryley92/EasyShifts/Backend/WORKPLACE_ID_REMOVAL_SUMMARY.md

 - **Maintainable** - Less complex code to manage

 The API remains exactly the same from the frontend perspective, but the backend is now properly designed for a single company operation.

+## ✅ **Status: Complete**

+All Extended Settings components have been successfully updated to remove workplace_id dependencies.
+The system now properly reflects Hands on Labor as a single company operation.